greim/await.js/README.md

       // "The horse eats the apple and is happy."
     })

-The *keep* event won't fire until the mad lib is complete.
-Here the words were gotten synchronously, but getting them asynchronously would have worked too.
-Imagine if a setTimeout() were wrapped around all the prom.keep()s in the above code.
+The *keep* event fires when the last piece of the mad lib is complete.
+Here the words were gotten synchronously, but getting them asynchronously, and in any order, would have worked just as well.

-## What's the benefit?
-(SoC)
+## What's the benefit? (separation of concerns)

-[Separation of concerns](http://en.wikipedia.org/wiki/Separation_of_concerns) is the first casualty of the nested-callback hell that plagues asynchronous JavaScript.
-Here's an example of how await.js helps maintain SoC:

-    // I need some things
+await's set-theoretical approach breaks asynchronous tasks down into areas of concern that map well to the programmer's reasoning process.
+It starts with the up-front realization that you need to *await* a set of things you don't currently have:

     var prom = await('user', 'feed')

-    // --------------------------------------

-    // here's how I'll worry about getting them
+...followed immediately by the question of how to get those things:

     $.ajax('/api/current_user', {
       success: function(data){ prom.keep('user', data) },
       error: function(xhr){ prom.fail('error ' + xhr.status) }